JelovXCMS/TaxiForNextRide/pre_processing/readme.md

-start with simple python pandas method

-later use spark
+using python pandas to merge yellow and green taxi taxi and sorted by pick-up time